bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

 # Everything is an Object: Inheritance and the Prototype Chain
 ## Object-Oriented-Programming

-* *Two types of Values :* Primitives and Objects.
+* **Two types of Values :** Primitives and Objects.

-* *Primitives:* Numbers, Strings, Booleans, Undefined and Null.
+* **Primitives:** Numbers, Strings, Booleans, Undefined and Null.

-* *Everything else (is an object):* Arrays, Functions, Objects, Dates, Wrappers for Numbers, Strings and  Booleans.
+* **Everything else (is an object):** Arrays, Functions, Objects, Dates, Wrappers for Numbers, Strings and  Booleans.

-* *OOP :* Objects that are interacting with one another through methods and properties and are used to store data while structuring applications into modules and keeping code clean.
+* **OOP :** Objects that are interacting with one another through methods and properties and are used to store data while structuring applications into modules and keeping code clean.

-* With help of *Constructor functions*, we can create as many instances of an object as we want.
+* With help of **Constructor functions**, we can create as many instances of an object as we want.

-* *Constructors* acts as blueprints for other objects with the same properties.
+* **Constructors** act as blueprints for other objects with the same properties.

-* *Inheritance :* When one object is based on another object.
+* **Inheritance :** When one object is based on another object.
 Also, when one object gets access to another object.
-* *Properties and methods:* One objects inherits these properties and methods from another object
+* **Properties and methods:** One objects inherits these properties and methods from another object

-* JavaScript is a prototype based language. *Inheritance* works by using prototypes and the prototype chain.
+* **JavaScript** is a prototype based language. **Inheritance** works by using prototypes and the prototype chain.

-* Each JavaScript object has a *prototype property* which makes *inheritance* possible in JS.
+* Each JavaScript object has a **prototype property** which makes **inheritance** possible in JS.

-* *Prototype property* of an object is where we put *methods* and *properties* that we want other *objects* to inherit.
+* **Prototype property** of an object is where we put *methods* and *properties* that we want other *objects* to inherit.

-* The *Constructor's object prototype* is not the prototype of the constructor's object prototype itself, but of all instances that are created through the blueprint of the original constructor object.
+* The **Constructor's object prototype** is not the prototype of the constructor's object prototype itself, but of all instances that are created through the blueprint of the original constructor object.

-* The *constructor's prototype property* is the *prototype* of the first instance.
+* The **constructor's prototype property** is the *prototype* of the first instance.

-* The *original constructor object* is an instance of an even part of a bigger constructor with it's own properties.
+* The **original constructor object** is an instance of an even part of a bigger constructor with it's own properties.

 ### (The Object Object)
-* Each object that we create is an instance of the Object Constructor which inherits a bunch of methods from the Object Constructor's properties (prototype chain)
+* Each object that we create is an instance of the **Object Constructor** which inherits a bunch of methods from the **Object Constructor's properties** (prototype chain).

-* *Prototype chain:* Is what makes all of this inheritance possible.
+* **Prototype chain:** Is what makes all of this **inheritance** possible.
 When we try to access a certain method or property on an object, JS will first try to find that method on that exact object.
-If it cannot be found, it will look in the Object's prototype, which is the prototype property of its parent (moving up in the chain) if method is still not there, it keeps going up the chain to find the method until there are no more prototypes to look into (null).
-Null is the only one that has no prototype and is therefore the final link in the prototype chain.
+If it cannot be found, it will look in the **Object's prototype**, which is the **prototype property** of its parent (moving up in the chain) if method is still not there, it keeps going up the chain to find the method until there are no more prototypes to look into (null). **Null** is the only one that has no prototype and is therefore the final link in the prototype chain.
 In this case, (Undefined) is returned.

-* The Constructor's prototype property is NOT the prototype of the Constructor itself, it's the prototype of *ALL* instances that are created through it.
+* The **Constructor's prototype property** is **NOT** the prototype of the Constructor itself, it's the prototype of **ALL** instances that are created through it.

 ## Creating Objects using the Function Constructor